Parasocial interaction: Parasocial breakup

 While much research focuses on the formation and maintenance of parasocial relationships, other research has begun to focus on what happens when a parasocial relationship is dissolved.
-Eyal and Cohen define parasocial breakup as "a situation where a character with whom a viewer has developed a PSR goes off the air".
+Eyal and Cohen, who examined responses to the end of the television series Friends, define parasocial breakup as "a situation where a character with whom a viewer has developed a PSR goes off the air".
 The distress that media consumers experienced after a parasocial breakup was quite similar to that of a social relationship.
 However, the emotional distress experienced after the parasocial breakup was weaker than that of the real life interpersonal relationship.

 Lather and Moyer-Guse also considered the concept of parasocial breakup, but in a more temporary sense.
 While the study focused on parasocial breakups as a result of the writers' strike from 2007 to 2008, the researchers found that media consumers still experienced different levels of emotional distress.
 This study, like previous studies, showed that parasocial relationships operate very similarly to real-life relationships.

+Gerace examined fans' reactions to the end of the long-running Australian television series Neighbours.
+Fans reported feelings of considerable grief and perceptions of a parasocial breakup with their favorite character.
+Fans who formed stronger parasocial relationships with their favorite character, self-identified strongly as a fan of the series, and viewed the series for motives such as entertainment and exposure to different lifestyles reported greater grief and distress at the end of the series.
+In this study, parasocial bonding with a favorite character involved empathizing with their on-screen experiences and imagining what they were thinking and feeling.